Faiga91/TimeGAN/README.md

-# Re-work the TimeGAN code towards an a generative model for IoT sensor data
+# Re-work the TimeGAN code towards a generative model for IoT sensor data
 By: Faiga Alawad

 ++ Re-organize the files into new folders.